 No part of the money appropriated by any enactment of Congress shall, in the absence of express authorization by Congress, be used directly or indirectly to pay for any personal service, advertisement, telegram, telephone, letter, printed or written matter, or other device, intended or designed to influence in any manner a Member of Congress, a jurisdiction, or an official of any government, to favor, adopt, or oppose, by vote or otherwise, any legislation, law, ratification, policy, or appropriation, whether before or after the introduction of any bill, measure, or resolution proposing such legislation, law, ratification, policy, or appropriation; but this shall not prevent officers or employees of the United States or of its departments or agencies from communicating to any such Member or official, at his request, or to Congress or such official, through the proper official channels, requests for any legislation, law, ratification, policy, or appropriations which they deem necessary for the efficient conduct of the public business, or from making any communication whose prohibition by this section might, in the opinion of the Attorney General, violate the Constitution or interfere with the conduct of foreign policy, counter-intelligence, intelligence, or national security activities.
 Violations of this section shall constitute violations of section 1352(a) of title 31.

-I. Medical Insurance and Other Fringe Benefits: The Endowment provides neither medical insurance nor any other fringe benefits for awardees.
+M. Medical Insurance and Other Fringe Benefits: NEH provides neither medical insurance nor any other fringe benefits for awardees.
 It is therefore recommended that you continue the benefit programs in which you are participating.
 Unemployment compensation and Social Security insurance are not covered because recipients are not employees of the U.S. Government.

-J. Income Tax: The tax laws governing awards were amended by the Tax Reform Act of 1986, and the Internal Revenue Service (IRS) and the courts decide the extent to which a particular award is taxable.
-The Endowment does not withhold taxes from stipends.
-Neither does the Endowment send to recipients an IRS form W-2 or IRS form 1099.
+N. Income Tax: The tax laws governing awards were amended by the Tax Reform Act of 1986, and the Internal Revenue Service (IRS) and the courts decide the extent to which a particular award is taxable.
+NEH does not withhold taxes from stipends.
+Neither does NEH send to recipients an IRS form W-2 or IRS form 1099.
 You should familiarize yourself with the tax laws to determine the tax liability of your award and whether you are entitled to deduct any expenses in connection with it.
-The IRS has not advised the Endowment concerning tax treatment of awards, and NEH cannot provide tax advice or answers to tax questions.
+The IRS has not advised NEH concerning tax treatment of awards, and NEH cannot provide tax advice or answers to tax questions.

 Instructions for the Acceptance Form

-The acceptance form is used to accept an NEH Award for Faculty, and to indicate the exact term dates of your award.
-You should retain a copy of the completed form for your records and notify the program whenever you make modifications to the arrangements agreed to by the Endowment.
+The acceptance form is used to accept an NEH Award for Faculty and to indicate the exact dates of your award term.
+You should retain a copy of the completed form for your records and notify the program whenever you make modifications to the arrangements agreed to by NEH.
 The acceptance form must include the following information:

-1. Application Number: Your application number, a combination of a two-letter prefix (HB) plus five digits, can be found on your offer letter.
+1. Application Number: Your application number, a combination of a two-letter prefix (HB) plus six digits, can be found on your offer letter.

 3. Social Security Number